websites for girls

 asterisk EngineerGirl

-(Web site designed to encourage girls' interest in engineering.
+(Web site designed to encourage girls' and young women's interest in engineering.
 The site includes information about what engineers do, great achievements in engineering, career facts, puzzles and games, the opportunity to ask questions of engineers, and links to related sites.
 Sponsored by the National Academy of Engineering.)

 Expanding Your Horizons